kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 payload being received can be passed to the application as they are read from the transport.

-Use of the Length field is mandated, because QUIC Services for Streams operates on top of byte-oriented transports and thus the packet boundary may not be observable.
+Use of the Length field is mandated, because QUIC on Streams operates on top of byte-oriented transports and thus the packet boundary may not be observable.

-## QSS_TRANSPORT_PARAMETERS Frames
+## QS_TRANSPORT_PARAMETERS Frames

-In QUIC Services for Streams, Transport Parameters are exchanged as frames.
+In QUIC on Streams, Transport Parameters are exchanged as frames.

-QSS_TRANSPORT_PARAMETERS frames are formatted as shown in
+QS_TRANSPORT_PARAMETERS frames are formatted as shown in
-{{fig-qss-transport-parameters}}.
+{{fig-qs-transport-parameters}}.

 ~~~
-QSS_TRANSPORT_PARAMETERS Frame {
+QS_TRANSPORT_PARAMETERS Frame {
   Type (i) = 0x3f5153300d0a0d0a,
   Length (i),
   Transport Parameters (..),
 }
 ~~~
-{: #fig-qss-transport-parameters title="QSS_TRANSPORT_PARAMETERS Frame Format"}
+{: #fig-qs-transport-parameters title="QS_TRANSPORT_PARAMETERS Frame Format"}

-QSS_TRANSPORT_PARAMETERS frames contain the following fields:
+QS_TRANSPORT_PARAMETERS frames contain the following fields:

 Length:

-: A variable-length integer specifying the length of the Transport Parameters field in this QSS_TRANSPORT_PARAMETERS frame.
+: A variable-length integer specifying the length of the Transport Parameters field in this QS_TRANSPORT_PARAMETERS frame.

 Transport Parameters: